 Special Collections Duplication Services

 The LSU Libraries Special Collections duplication services support research, teaching, scholarship, publication, and artistic production involving the use of our physical and digital collections.
-While LSU owns the objects in our collections, we do not own copyright to these materials, except where it has been explicitly transferred.
+While Louisiana State University owns the objects in Special Collections, LSU does not own copyright to these materials, except where it has been explicitly transferred.
 The LSU Libraries does not hold any copyrights.

 Special Collections provides researchers with duplication services pursuant to provisions in the U.S. Copyright law, including fair use.
 Any individual or organization conducting or requesting duplication of copyrighted materials is responsible for determining whether the subsequent use of a reproduction falls within the parameters of fair use or requires permission from the copyright holder.
 Special Collections is unable to conduct copyright searches and cannot counsel users in the application of copyright law.

 Alternately, subject to library approval and guidelines, researchers may duplicate materials themselves.
 Please complete the Self-Service Duplication Request form.
-A book scanner and photocopier is available in the Reading Room and may be used with permission.
+A book scanner and a photocopier are available in the Reading Room and may be used with permission.
 Otherwise, self-service scanning and photography is not allowed.

 All copies of Special Collections materials created by patrons or provided by the LSU Special Collections fall under allowances provided by Section 107 (Fair Use) and Section 108 (Library and Archives exemptions) of the United States Copyright Act.

 Provision of copies of special collections holdings does not in any way imply permission to use materials for reasons other than personal research and scholarly use.

 It is the responsibility of individual users to determine whether their proposed use of Special Collections materials is lawful and/or requires the permission of the copyright holder.
 Users assume all responsibility for their uses.
 Please note: